 Schools and colleges are under a statutory duty to cooperate with the published LSCP arrangements.
-This policy conforms to locally agreed inter-agency procedures and has been ratified by the LSCP Education Reference Group.
+This policy conforms to locally agreed inter-agency procedures LSCP-Local protocols for Leeds practitioners (leedsscp.org.uk) and has been ratified by the LSCP Education Reference Group.
 It is available to all interested parties on our website and on request from the main school office.
-It must be read in conjunction with other relevant policies and procedures and KCSiE.
+It must be read in conjunction with other relevant policies and procedures and KCSiE (DfE 2021).